 Variegated Typography: Pick Your Style

-In terms of typography, 2018 brings you the wider choice of options than ever.
+In terms of typography, 2018 brings you a wider choice of options than ever.
 There’s no single trend, as it used to be in the past.
-Whatever is well-though and well-done counts.
+Whatever is well-thought and well-done counts?
 The ‘no-serif’ taboo is lifted, and it isn’t all about ‘big and bold’.

-Let’s see what new web design trends 2018 have to offer us in terms of typography.
+Let’s see what new web design trends 2018 has to offer us in terms of typography.
 So, in 2018, you’re cool if you:

-- Embrace the ‘big and bold’ typography trend.
-Give your titles the headline-like appearance, and users will get the message.
+Embrace the ‘big and bold’ typography trend.
+Give your titles a headline-like appearance, and users will get the message.

 So, there is plenty of room for creativity when it comes to typography website trends in 2018.
 Choose the option that appeals most to you and think carefully about implementing it right.
 Keep in mind, that 2018 creative typography is good for captions and art texts.
 At the same time, your creative efforts shouldn’t leak into the large portions of text and harm the overall readability of your content.
 So, feel free to be creative without harming (or better improving) the UI and UX of your website.